Do Automatic Factuality Metrics Measure Factuality? A Critical Evaluation: Can we game factuality metrics?

-We analyze a subset of 115 document-summary pairs from GenAudit \citep{krishna2024genaudit} and Aggrefact-old \citep{tang2022understanding}, where model information is available.
-Our findings reveal that gaming with constant phrases leads to metric score improvements 3x to 8x greater than those achieved through genuine improvements in generated summaries, particularly for NLI and specialized metrics.
-For instance, gaming increases SummaC scores by nearly 0.2 points, while model improvements have minimal impact.
-Similarly, adding suffixes to summaries achieves gains comparable to those won with better summarization models.
-(Full results in Appendix \ref{fig:gamed_summary_scores_contextualize}.)

-QuestEval is mostly unaffected by these manipulations.
-ChatGPT-DA shows a negative trend: Scores drop when summaries are ``gamed''.
-Further analysis suggests that the QA-based metric generates questions based on innocuous phrases and entity repetitions that introduce noise, leading to unchanged or lower scores.
-ChatGPT-DA's performance decline likely results from its strict adherence to the prompts.
-A qualitative analysis, where the model was prompted to explain its scoring, revealed that in several instances, it explicitly identified the gaming phrase as misleading.
-However, we observe that ChatGPT-DA's scores can be inflated by replacing summaries with a disclaimer acknowledging potential errors in interpreting the source (see Appendix \ref{fig:appendix-gamed_summary_scores_all}).
+One could argue that such manipulations---adversarial ones especially---result in ``out of distribution'' inputs, and so we should have no expectation of how models will perform.
+But usually factual consistency metrics are touted (implicitly) as measuring consistency between arbitrary document and summary candidate pairs.
 Overall, these results suggest that adding fixed phrases to summaries can boost metric scores---for most finetuned model metrics---at levels comparable to, or even exceeding, presumably genuine improvements due to advances in summarization models themselves.

-\paragraph{Filler phrases and metric performance} The innocuous, non-factual phrases used in our experiments above constitute ``filler'' phrases, which introduce no substantive content.
-Since most factuality metrics primarily assess factual precision, we hypothesize that they may struggle to differentiate between informative content and irrelevant filler text leading to a weakness that could be exploited.
-Our experiments above provide some evidence of this and we explore it further in this section.
-First, in addition to ``gaming prefixes'' we consider two other types of constant strings that are neutral phrases: They are independent of our analysis of top-scoring bigrams and do not allude to the consistency of summaries with respect to the document.
-We measure the pairwise difference in metric scores when these phrases are appended as a point of reference.

-We consider two neutral phrase types: a ``baseline'' phrase, consisting of two generic phrases that don't mention the summary or source, and a ``qualifier'' phrase, suggesting the summary may have multiple interpretations (see Table \ref{tab:phrase_fillers} for phrases).
-This contrasts with our ``assertion'' phrase, which directly affirms the summary's faithfulness.
-These filler phrases should ideally not affect consistency scores, as they don't alter factual content.
-We also compare how metrics respond to these phrases versus ``gaming'' phrases to determine if only targeted fillers increase scores.

-As shown in Appendix \ref{fig:appendix-gamed_summary_scores_all}, all metrics assign lower scores to summaries with a baseline phrase, indicating that not all irrelevant sentences inflate scores.
-However, qualifier phrases have similar effects to gaming prefixes on MiniCheck and UniEval, suggesting that neutral phrases referencing the summary may boost scores for these metrics.
-For SummaC and AlignScore, only specific gaming prefixes increase scores, while other phrases reduce them.
-Interestingly, ChatGPT, which usually shows a negative trend, exhibits inflated scores when the summary is replaced with a neutral qualifier phrase acknowledging potential errors in interpreting the source.